amaarora/amaarora.github.io/_posts/2020-07-18-label-smoothing.md

 | img-4.jpg  | 1.2      | 0.2      | 0.8        | 1.9       | -0.6       |
 | img-5.jpg  | -0.9      | -0.1      | -0.2        | -0.5       | 1.6       |

 This is pretty standard - this is what we do when we're training an image classifier anyway.
 Right?
-We pass a list of images and labels, make the predict something, then calculate the cross-entropy loss and backpropogate to update the model's parameters.
-And we keep doing this until the model learns to assign the correct labels to the images.
+We pass a list of images and labels, make the model predict something, then calculate the cross-entropy loss and backpropogate to update the model's parameters.
+And we keep doing this until the model learns to assign the correct labels to the corresponding images.
 So what's the problem?

 **Here's the important part:**